sharop/bone/README.md

 NOT FOR PRODUCTION USE...
 YET.
 # NopalDB
-Simple Key value database with capabilities of relation between other  Key Value.
+Simple Key value database with capabilities of relationship between other  Key Value.